laravel/docs/routing.md

         //
     })->whereUuid('id');

+If the incoming request does not match the route pattern constraints, a `404` HTTP response will be returned.

 <a name="parameters-global-constraints"></a>
 #### Global Constraints

 If you would like a route parameter to always be constrained by a given regular expression, you may use the `pattern` method.
-You should define these patterns in the `boot` method of your `RouteServiceProvider`:
+You should define these patterns in the `boot` method of your `App\Providers\RouteServiceProvider` class:

     /**
      * Define your route model bindings, pattern filters, etc.